mohsenasadi501/DataStructureAlgorithm/README.md

 ### Left Rotation(LL)

-We can calculate the BF of each child and node with a value of 1 is not balanced and the heavy is on the right we have to perform left rotation
+A single rotation is applied when a node is inserted in the right subtree of a right subtree.
+In the given example, **node 1** has a balance factor of 2 after the insertion of **node 3**.
+By rotating the tree left, **node 2** becomes the root resulting in a balanced tree.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/leftRotation.png" alt="leftRotation.png" width="254">

-After Left Rotation and tree balanced
+After the Left Rotation and tree has balanced

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/leftRotation-perform.png" alt="leftRotation-perform.png" width="210">

 ### Right Rotation(RR)

-As you can see in the below image the heavier left is than the right and the tree is unbalanced and needs to rotate to right.
+A single rotation is applied when a node is inserted in the left subtree of a left subtree.
+In the given example, **node 3** now has a balance factor of 2 after the insertion of **node A**.
+By rotating the tree right, **node 2** becomes the root resulting in a balanced tree.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/rightRotation.png" alt="rightRotation.png" width="203">